Creekside High School Guidance Department

 - 16 credits of college prep courses – English, Math, Science, SS and World Languages

-- 1170 minimum SAT score (reading/writing & math only – No Essay) – they will not combine old and new SAT scores or 26 minimum composite ACT Score (without Writing)
+- 1210 minimum SAT score (reading/writing & math only – No Essay) or 25 minimum composite ACT Score (without Writing)

 Florida Gold Seal Vocational Scholars eligibility:

 - 3.0 or higher weighted GPA in non-elective high school courses

 - 3 full credits in a single Career and Technical Education Program and earn a 3.5 or higher unweighted GPA in these courses

 - 30 hours of community service or 100 paid work hours